 Place of birth: Buikwe, Uganda

 What do you want to be when you grow up?
-I want to become a pilot
+I want to become an Engineer.

 What is your favorite subject in school?
 English